Facebook_off Twitter_off Pinterest Youtube_off Emailnewsletter

 Action: Take your pet to the vet or emergency clinic for care.

-green potatoes can be toxic to dogsRaw and Green Potatoes - eating potatoes that are green or have a distinctive green rim between the peel and inside can be toxic because of solanum alkaloids that can cause solanine poisoning.
+Eating potatoes that are raw or green or have a distinctive green rim between the peel and inside can be toxic because of solanum alkaloids that can cause solanine poisoning.
 Symptoms of solanine ingestion can include nausea, diarrhea, vomiting, stomach cramps, cardiac dysrhythmia, headache and dizziness.

 Therefore, green potatoes should not be eaten by human or dog as they may get sick.
 Raw potatoes also contain oxalates (like tomatoes) which dogs can react to.
 Oxalates can trigger abnormalities with the nervous system, kidneys and digestive tract.